background

 The AI in Business & Finance Certificate Program

 Build a practical AI skillset and transform your career.
 No coding required!
-Enrollment is open for the Columbia Business School Executive Education and Wall Street Prep March 2026 cohort.
+Enrollment is now open for upcoming cohort from Columbia Business School Executive Education and Wall Street Prep.

 Enroll Today